 Nashville (26-15-4) has 56 points, four behind the NHL lead, but is only fourth in the tough Central Division.

 The Islanders dropped to 5-9-1 against Nashville and haven't beaten the Predators in regulation since April 11, 2002.
 It was a disappointing end to New York's homestand in which the Islanders went 2-2.
-They had been 15-1-7 at home in their last 23 games against clubs from the West.
+They had been 15-1-7 at home in their last 23 games against Western Conference teams.

 The slow start was nothing new to the Islanders, who have allowed a goal on the first shot nine times this season.
 Kostitsyn connected for his 11th at 2:17 when he carried the puck into the slot and snapped a shot past Poulin.
 Nashville took it a step further by grabbing a 2-0 lead 3:17 later when Halischuk fired a shot from near the right wing boards that hit the stick of diving Islanders defenseman Steve Staios and bounded past Poulin for an unassisted goal.

-When Poulin finally made a save with 12:39 left in the first, he received a mock cheer from the crowd that was filled with enthusiastic kids, who despite the lopsided score had a good time with a day off from school for Martin Luther King Jr. Day.
+When Poulin finally made a save with 12:39 left in the first, he received a mock cheer from the crowd that was filled with enthusiastic kids, who despite the lopsided score had a good time with a day off from school.

 Legwand started and finished the crisp passing exercise that gave Nashville a 3-0 edge.
 Legwand dropped the puck back to Colin Wilson in the Islanders zone and kept skating toward the net.
 Wilson crossed a pass to Martin Erat near the right post, and Erat quickly moved the puck across to Legwand, who easily scored his 13th goal into the open left side at 11:37.